visionary-futures-collective/covid19/timeline.md

 Interested in the data?
 These projects draw from the #CovidCampus database, a collection of over 700 student newspaper articles about COVID.
 [Learn more about the data here](https://docs.google.com/document/d/1R9XvbssNDxQ1xV8xWM83mjrf-BIRWuGfvCpm5dB-UzA/edit?usp=sharing).

 You are also welcome to use our data set to make your own timeline, or for any other kind of research.
-[Click here to learn more about Timeline.JS, the platform we used to make these timelines.](https://timeline.knightlab.com/) Email us at visionaryfuturescollective@gmail.com to learn more or to add your timeline to our website!
+[Click here to learn more about Timeline.JS, the platform we used to make these timelines.](https://timeline.knightlab.com/) We're especially interested in talking to students and student journalists who may have thoughts on how to revise, expand, or otherwise make use of project data to positively impact their campus communities.
+Email us at visionaryfuturescollective@gmail.com to learn more or to add your timeline to our website!